-Ind 20.
-The clinic plans for equipment in accordance with its scope of services
+Ind 17.
+The clinic plans and maintains equipment in accordance with its scope of services

-Review any written plan/SOPs that include at the least; i. testing prior to use, ii. planned periodic preventive maintenance and iii. an inventory of ALL dental equipment in the clinic.
+Review SOPs for planned periodic preventive maintenance and inventory of ALL dental equipment in the clinic.
 While visiting, ask for documentation that the minimum required equipment to support basic dental care services and specialized equipment, as applicable, is listed on the clinic's inventory.

-Confirm that, there is a plan / arrangements for in-house as well as outsourced equipment maintenance.
-15
+Confirm that, there is a plan / arrangements for in-house as well as outsourced equipment maintenance.14

-- ✓ A written plan /SOPs including: - Testing prior to use - Planned periodic preventive maintenance (PPM) - ✓ An inventory of ALL dental equipment in the clinic (minimum required equipment to support the basic dental care services and specialized equipment, as applicable) - ✓ Arrangement for in house as well as outsourced equipment maintenance
+- ✓ An inventory of ALL dental equipment in the clinic (minimum required equipment to support the basic dental care services and specialized equipment, as applicable) - ✓ Planned periodic preventive maintenance (PPM) is done - ✓ Arrangement for in house as well as outsourced equipment maintenance